 What I Do

-My focus is to work with families, couples, and individuals from a family systems perspective, in an effort to help find healthy ways to overcome difficulties and gain greater satisfaction in life.
+My focus is to work with families, couples, and individuals from a Narrative and Cognitive Behavioral Therapy perspective, in an effort to help find healthy ways to overcome difficulties and gain greater satisfaction in life.
+I am also trained in directive and child centered play therapy and Eye Motion Desensitization and Reprocessing (EMDR).

 In addition, I am passionate about serving the next generation of mental health providers as well as my colleagues through training and education.
-I am currently an adjunct professor at Texas Wesleyan University and Capella University in their graduate counseling and marriage and family therapy programs.
-I also offer supervision to partially licensed clinicians as well as training to mental health providers and the community.
+I have served as an adjunct professor at Texas Wesleyan University, Texas Woman's University, Capella University, and at LeTourneau University in their graduate counseling and marriage and family therapy programs.
+I am currently an assistant professor at Texas A&M Central Texas in the marriage and family therapy graduate program.
+I also currently offer supervision to partially licensed clinicians as well as training to mental health providers and the community.

 Education & Experience